dhroth/lsst_cloud_pred/clouds/README.md

 Alternatively, under the publish/subscribe architecture, whatever code is hosting the cloud prediction code can periodically call `CloudServer.predCloudMap` and then publish the result.

 Currently, the code is exercised using the `testPredClouds.py` file.
 This file reads in data from fits files, presents it to a `CloudServer` as if in real time, and then queries the `CloudServer` for predictions.
 It then calculates the accuracy of the predictions compared to the true clouds at the later time, and it visualizes the results.
+You can run this file with the command `python testPredClouds.py 111515`.
+The `111515` specifies which files the script should use (the ones from the date 11/15/15), but because I've only uploaded data from one day, the only valid input is `111515`.

 ## Data